EutechCybernetic/lucy-pro-documentation/ui.md

 They can be dismissed by clicking the 'X' on the top right or by clicking outside the dialog.
 Use dialogs to popup data entry and user feedback interfaces without having to navigate away from the current page.

-Use the [closedialogaxn](closedialogaxn) action to close a dialog through an action.
+Use the [Close Current Dialog](uis.rst#closedialogaxn) action to close a dialog through an action.

 Dialogs  use a [fixed layout](uifixedlayout)